rcorral/node-echos/README.md

 ----------------------------
 1. Run ``npm install`` in the root of the repo

-Watch for file changes, run grunt from the root of the repo
+Watch for file changes, run grunt from the root of the repo.
+This will lint and run tests.
 ``` bash
 $ grunt watch
 ```